UncleSocks/waffles-hugo-theme-for-cyblog/README.md

 ```

 ### Configuration
 Then, configure the Hugo site to use the Waffles theme by adding `theme = 'waffles'` to the `hugo.toml` file or `theme: waffles` to the `hugo.yaml` file.
+Note that if you downloaded the theme (i.e., via ZIP download), you may need to rename the directory to "waffles" before modifying the configuration file.

 ## Theme Modification
 In addition to the listed features above, you can modify the theme's menu, site's title, description, and copyright on the `hugo.toml` or `hugo.yaml` file.
 A sample site is available in the `exampleSite` directory for reference.